TypeDreamMoon/DreamFlow/README.md

 - nodes with no incoming links
 - missing bound variables
 - incompatible literal bindings for typed variable writes
+- asset-type compatibility issues for incompatible nodes

-These rules are intentionally generic so the framework stays reusable across quest, dialogue, and custom flow systems.
+These rules are intentionally generic so the core framework stays reusable across different flow domains.